themishmash/hiking-terminal-app/readme.md

-# Software Development Plan - We can Walk It Out
+# Software Development Plan - We Can Walk It Out
 By Michelle Wong

 This plan will include the following: